hammerlab/pileup.js/README.md

     cd pileup.js
     npm install

-To play with the demo, you'll need to install the node.js [http-server][hs]:
+To play with the demo, start an [http-server][hs]:

-    npm install -g http-server
+    npm run http-server
-    http-server

 Then open [http://localhost:8080/examples/playground-complete.html](http://localhost:8080/examples/playground-complete.html) in your browser of choice.